autocorr/faust_line_imaging/docs/source/userguide.rst

 Significant uncleaned emission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-*Has the automated masking methods left significant levels of emission unmasked,
+*Has the automated masking left significant levels of emission unmasked, and
-and thus uncleaned?* This can frequently be diagnosed in the QA plots of the
+thus uncleaned?* This can frequently be diagnosed in the QA plots of the
 residual image.
 The investigator may use their discretion to decide whether
 such emission produces adverse affects and should be cleaned.
 Multiple methods
-exist to fix such images without performing the full pipeline over again.
+exist to fix such images without re-running the full pipeline over again.
+The
-Namely, the final clean may be restarted with:
+final clean may be restarted with:

-   #.
-Using auto-multithresh but with a lower 'lownoisethreshold'.
+   #. auto-multithresh but with a lower 'lownoisethreshold'
-   #.
-Using auto-multithresh and manually adding regions to the existing mask.
+   #. auto-multithresh and manually adding regions to the existing mask
-   #.
-Without using auto-multithresh and manually adding regions to the
+   #. without using auto-multithresh and manually adding regions to the
-      existing mask.
+      existing mask

 The pipeline processes discrete image "chunks" in frequency to improve
 performance and ease memory constraints.
 Restarting thus requires operating